finos/secref-data/README.md

 There are several ways to contribute to Currency Reference Data:

 * Contribute **use cases** at https://github.com/finos/secref-data/issues/30
-* Join the next **meeting**: participants of the Currency Reference Data workstream meet every second Tuesday at 10am ET / 3pm GMT (see [past meeting minutes]() and find the next meeting on the [FINOS projects calendar](https://calendar.google.com/calendar/u/0/embed?src=finos.org_fac8mo1rfc6ehscg0d80fi8jig@group.calendar.google.com&ctz=America/New_York).
-Minutes of the Currency Reference Data project meetings can be accessed [here](https://github.com/finos/secref-data/issues?q=label%3A%22meeting%22+)
+* Join the next **meeting**: participants of the Currency Reference Data workstream meet every second Tuesday at 10am ET / 3pm GMT.
+Find the next meeting on the [FINOS projects calendar](https://calendar.google.com/calendar/u/0/embed?src=finos.org_fac8mo1rfc6ehscg0d80fi8jig@group.calendar.google.com&ctz=America/New_York) and browse [past meeting minutes in GitHub](https://github.com/finos/secref-data/labels/meeting).
-* **Propose changes to the model**: request an account at finos.org/legend in order to access the model at https://legend.finos.org/studio/viewer/UAT-38
+* **Propose changes to the model**: request an account on the FINOS Legend Studio hosted instance at [finos.org/legend](https://www.finos.org/legend) in order to access the model at https://legend.finos.org/studio/viewer/UAT-38
 * **Raise an issue**: if you have any questions or suggestions, please [raise an issue](https://github.com/finos/secref-data/issues/new/choose)